 Hiring a professional lawn care service to overseed your lawn costs about $1,000 on average for materials and labor (although your exact cost depends on where you live and the size of your yard).

-If you overseed your own lawn, you’ll spend between 1 cent and 15 cents per square foot of lawn for the grass seed itself, depending on the grass type and the brand of seed.
+If you overseed your lawn, you’ll spend between 1 cent and 15 cents per square foot of lawn for the grass seed itself, depending on the grass type and the seed brand.
 Remember to factor fertilizer, topsoil, and other necessary supplies into your total DIY cost.

 Professional Lawn Care Help